Flashky/learn-unity/Input.md

 Input.GetKeyDown(KeyCode);
 ```

-## Input.GetAxis(string axisName)
+## Input Manager

-In **Edit / Project Settings... / Input Manager** you will have certain predefined input axes.
+In **Edit / Project Settings... / Input Manager** you will have certain predefined input axes and buttons.

+For example:

-For example "Horizontal" axe has a negative button "left", and a positive button "right".
+- "Horizontal" axe has a negative button "left", and a positive button "right".
 Everything is configurable over there.

-To detect a certain Input using the axe configuration, just use the ``Input.getAxis(axisName)`` method.
+- "Fire1" button has a negative button "left", and a positive button "right".
+Everything is configurable over there.

+There are certains functions in the Input API which allows to directly uses these predefined controls.

+### Input.GetAxis(string axisName)

+ The ``Input.getAxis(axisName)`` method allows as to obtain input from axis such as "Horizontal" or "Vertical".

 For example, to use the "Horizontal" axe: